What is the National Financial Literacy

 average but there is still work to be done.
 Read ASIC's

-media release on the PISA financial literacy test.
+media release about the PISA financial literacy test.

 Evaluation of Helping Our Kids Understand Finances